Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Warning in permalink-logic when a deleted post contains the forum-shortcode
 * Fixed: Display issues with some themes
 * Improved compatibility with Sassy Social Share
 * Compatibility with WordPress 5.8